In terms of size and price, the 2018 Range Rover Velar SUV fits between the Evoque and Range Rover Sport.

-For performing damping duties, the SUV gets double-wishbone front and integral-link rear suspension setup.
+Suspension setup of the SUV includes double-wishbone upfront and integral-link rear unit.
 The air springs are standard on V6-engined models, while the more powerful version gets it as an optional offering.
-The Velar also features Configurable Dynamics that not only improve suspension stiffness and throttle response, but reduces assistance for the power steering as well.
+The Velar also features Configurable Dynamics that not only improves suspension stiffness and throttle response, but reduces assistance for the power steering as well.
 The Torque Vectoring by brakes is also standard on the vehicle.

-In the mid-sized luxury SUV space, the new Range Rover Velar will go squarely against its close cousin Jaguar F-Pace and Porsche Macan.
-Additionally, it will also face threat from Audi Q7, Volvo XC90, BMW X5 and Mercedes-Benz GLE.
+In the mid-sized luxury SUV space, the new Range Rover Velar will take head-to-head against its close cousin Jaguar F-Pace and Porsche Macan.
+Additionally, it will also face challenge from cars like Audi Q7, Volvo XC90, BMW X5 and Mercedes-Benz GLE.